marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab02.md

 **Step 3.
 Enter email details**
 - Use your user ID as a prefix when naming the email, **`{{Your user ID}} ColorCloud Newsletter Subscription Confirmation with Discount Code`**.
 For example, if your user is colorcloud**01**@andrasfordos.onmicrosoft.com, name your email **`01 ColorCloud Newsletter Subscription Confirmation with Discount Code`**.

 **Step 4.
-Verify the email details**
+Verify & update the email details**
 - Confirm that the `Brand profile` in the top-right corner is set to `ColorCloud`
 - Expand the email header and confirm that the `Sender` is `ColorCloud` and the `Subject` is `Welcome to ColorCloud – here's your exclusive offer 🎁`
 - In the icon menu on the right side, click Personalize and check that under Dynamic text, `FirstName` is set to `Contact > First Name`.
 This means the value will be pulled from the Contact record for each recipient and matches the audience selected for the form.
-- In the icon menu on the right side, click Settings, check that `Company address` is the same as the one you saw in the compliance profile in Lab 1, then expand Compliance and check that `Compliance profile` is set to `ColorCloud Commercial DOI` and `Purpose` is set to `Transactional`.
+- In the icon menu on the right side, click Settings, check that `Company address` is the same as the one you saw in the compliance profile in Lab 1, then expand Compliance and check that `Compliance profile` is set to `ColorCloud Commercial DOI` and change the `Purpose` from `Commercial` to `Transactional`.
 Since the discount code was promised after subscription, this email should be sent independently of commercial consent.
-- In the body of the email, check the footer content block and confirm that there is no Unsubscribe link.
-Since the email is classified as Transactional, it is sent to deliver necessary product or service information.
+- In the body of the email, check the footer content block, you've classified the email as Transactional in the previous step, but the footer is for Commercial emails since it includes `Unsubcribe`
+- Select the footer `Section` in the body of the email and click on Delete
+- In the icon menu on the right side, click Content blocks, select `Transactional Footer` and add it to the bottom of the email by clicking on the bottom plus sign

 ![Example: verify email header](images/lab02-verify-email-header.png)